 Head Chorister William Fielding, who recently played the organ for a complete 10.30 Cathedral Eucharist, has passed grade 7 piano with distinction.
-He also plays the cello in the Blackburn Symphony Orchestra with his father,
+He also plays the cello in the Blackburn Symphony Orchestra with his father, assembly.

-Paul, who plays the double bass.

-William plays the trumpet in QEGS school band and plays the organ for QEGS morning assembly.

 He also accompanies some rehearsals of the Blackburn Music Society, and is making great strides on the organ with Samuel Hudson.
 (Vierne & Messaien!)

+Paul, who plays the double bass.
+William plays the trumpet in QEGS school band and plays the is Director of Music of nearby Romsey Abbey, knows how to pull strings!)

 William recently played the historic Father Willis organ in Salisbury Cathedral.
-(See photo)
+(See photo) (His uncle, Robert Fielding who